eficode-academy/git-katas/submodules/README.md

 You will only need the _product_ repo and one _component_, but feel free to use the other component to experiment.

 # Task
+In product:

 1. Go into the _product_ repo and run `git submodule add ../ComponentA/ include`
 1. What does your working directory look like?
 1. Does `git status` look like you expect?
 What if you cd to `include`?
 1. Commit the changes to your product repo.

+In Component A:

 1. Go to the `ComponentA` repository in the exercise folder.
 Does it know that it is a submodule?
 1. Make a change and commit it to your component.
 1. Execute `git checkout master~0` to detach the HEAD.
-We need to do this to be able to push to the repo.
+We need to do this to be able to push to this repo.

-1. Go back to your product repo.
+Go back to your product repo.

 1. Does `git status` or `git submodule status` tell you anything about this new commit?
 1. Go to the `include` path and pull the newest version.
 1. What is the status now in your product repo?
-1. Go to your include folder, make a change and push it back to its origin
+1. Go to your include folder, make a change and `push` it back to its origin

 1. Go to the `./exercise/ComponentA/` folder, how does it look?
 1. Go to the `exercise` dir
 1. Run `git clone productA productB`